jjowens/BookPlugin/README.md

 1. Use this plugin in an Umbraco 8 website.
 2. Test this plugin on an isolated Umbraco website, preferably in a local Dev/Test environment
 3. You should NOT have an existing table called "Book" in your Umbraco database.
-If you rename the table name in the plugin to your preferred tablename.
+If it does exists, then rename the table name 'Book' in the migration plan inside the plugin project to your preferred tablename.

 ## How To Install